Mount Tomah Botanic Garden Blue Mountains from the lookout

 Reaching the fantastic views at Pulpit Rock requires some effort, with lots of stairs between the top of the valley and this amazing lookout.
 That just means you can indulge at lunchtime, right?

-Pulpit Rock Lookout Blackheath
+Pulpit Rock lookout Blackheath Blue Mountains picnic spot

 After you have taken in the view, make your way back up the staircase to the old shelters that line the track towards the top.
 On a recent tour we did, the guide prepared our lunch, a beautiful homemade soup, while we walked down and back.